Kolari in Altadalen

 Kalevala Melody

-My latest video is a collaboration with Finnish Indie game developer - and musician - Sami Maaranen.
+I collaborated on this music with Finnish Indie game developer - and musician - Sami Maaranen.
 His RPG game, UnReal World is strongly inspired by and based on Iron-age Finland and the "Kalevala culture".
 I play the kantele and Sami plays drums in this song, which is the opening song of the game.
 If you're interested, you can download a free copy of the game at: www.unrealworld.fi.

 Aino's Lament

-Joukahainen loses a singing contest to him, is told in Rune 4 of the Kalevala.
+Aino's reaction to being told she is to marry old Väinämöinen, after her brother Joukahainen loses a singing contest to him, is told in Rune 4 of the Kalevala.

 Thumb Plucking